Orpheous1/l2orphbot/README.md

 ## Usage
+L2 has to be open before executing the .exe.
 Sends the following keystrokes with 0.5 sec delay sequentially: `del, end, page_down` You can change these keybinds from settings->shortcut and map them to Shortcut(Expanded #) and place in the 3rd bar the following macros: